 To Obtain Legal Assistance

-The Social Enterprise Clinic Client Intake is currently OPEN and we will be accepting applications on a rolling basis from September to February 15.
+The Social Enterprise Clinic Client Intake is currently OPEN and we will be accepting applications on a rolling basis until the end of July.
 Please email email@example.com for more information.

 The Social Enterprise & Nonprofit Law Clinic assists approximately 10-12 clients during each semester (Fall and Spring) of the academic year (September-May).
 Resources allow the Clinic to handle a limited number of cases each semester, and legal assistance for new clients is not available from May to August.
 Clients are chosen according to a range of factors that include the variety in the Clinic’s client load and the educational value of the client representation.